 My research program is focused on using modern chemical methods to analyze archaeological materials.
 We use a variety of analytical methods including XRF, SEM-EDS, LA-ICP-MS and GC-MS to characterize artifacts.
 Recent projects include analyzing prehistoric rock paints from southwestern Texas to determine the source pigments used in to construct the ancient paints; analyzing Olmec Style rock paints from southern Mexico with a primary goal of establishing the age of the artifacts; and, analyzing residues from smoking pipes excavated from archaeological sites in Northeastern North America.

 Read more about my research group »

-Jon Russ,* Mary D. Pohl, Chris L. von Nagy, Karen L. Steelman, Heather Hurst, Leonard Ashby, Paul Schmidt, Eliseo F. Padilla Gutiérrez, Marvin W. Rowe (2017) Strategies for 14C Dating the Oxtotitlán Cave Paintings, Guerrero, Mexico.
-Advances in Archaeological Practice (in press).
+Jon Russ, Mary D. Pohl, Chris L. von Nagy, Karen L. Steelman, Heather Hurst, Leonard Ashby, Paul Schmidt, Eliseo F. Padilla Gutiérrez, Marvin W. Rowe (2017) Strategies for 14C Dating the Oxtotitlán Cave Paintings, Guerrero, Mexico.
+Advances in Archaeological Practice, Vol 5, 1-14.

 Russ, Jon, Kaixuan Bu, Jeff Hamrick & James V. Cizdziel (2012) Laser Ablation-Inductively Coupled Plasma-Mass Spectrometry analysis of Lower Pecos rock paints and possible pigment sources.
 In Collaborative Endeavors in the Chemical Analysis of Art and Cultural Heritage Materials (Eds.
 Ruth Ann Armitage & Patricia Lange) American Chemical Society Press, Washington, DC, pp. 91-121.